-Ravaged life: Occupation, resistance, civil war and then
+Ruined life: Occupation, resistance, civil war and thereafter

-The film of the dear friend Phaedon briefly presents in a very vivid but also, critical way the historical aspects of the occupation, the resistance during the civil war and the subsequent years, mostly without taking a position in favour of either side.
-After all, these shocking events are very recent and the memories are still fresh.
-The oral testimonies of the various events mentioned cannot be disputed.
+The work of our dear friend Phaedon presents briefly, but in a very vivid and critical way, historical aspects of the occupation, the resistance, the civil war and the years afterwards, most of the time without taking a position in favor of one side or the other.
+After all, very little time has passed since these shocking events and the memories are still fresh.
+The reported oral testimonies of various events cannot be disputed.
 Thus, the reader can draw his own conclusions, even from the details that are recorded.

-The German occupation left many victims of starvation, cold, but also from diseases, especially tuberculosis.
-There were two categories of resistance groups: EAM-EPON-ELAS on the one hand and EDES-PAO-EKKES on the other hand.
+The German occupation caused many deaths from starvation, cold, but also from diseases, especially tuberculosis.
+There were two categories of resistance groups: the EAM-EPON-ELAS on the one hand and the EDES-PAO-EKKES on the other.

-In addition to the geostrategic, there was also an economic interest of the Germans in Thessaloniki.
-Recognized–Recorded–Ensured-Confiscated-Transferred, they were all terminologies used by Wehrmacht for products such as oil, textiles, tobacco, cotton, leathers and minerals of all kinds.
-11 out of Macedonia’s 15 active mining operations supplied minerals mainly to the KRUPP military industry.
-In the autumn of 1942, they had a shortage of staff in these mines because the Greeks refused to work due to the very low pay.
-Also, there was the typical intervention of the Wehrmacht Economic Office for the mines of Vavdos Chalkidiki (they produce magnesite), where wages have increased five times.
-During the occupation, there were three lignite power plants in Thessaloniki.
-In the winter of 1941-42, more than 120.000 thousand Thessalonians were fed from breadlines.
-It was 50% of the city’s population.
+Apart from the geostrategic interest, the Germans also had an economic interest in Thessaloniki.
+Recognized-Registered-Secured-Confiscated-Transferred, terminology used by the Wehrmacht for products such as oil, textiles, tobacco, cotton, leather and minerals of all kinds.
+11 of the 15 requisitioned active mines in Macedonia supplied minerals mainly to the KRUPP military industry.
+In the fall of 1942, there was a shortage of personnel in these mines because Greeks refused to work because of the very low pay.
+Typical is the intervention of the Wehrmacht Economic Office for the mines of Vavdos in Chalkidiki (producing magnesite), where wages were increased fivefold.
+During the occupation, three lignite-fired power plants were operating in Thessaloniki.
+In the winter of 1941-42 more than 120,000 Thessalonians were fed by offered meals.
+They were 50% of the city’s population.

 In chapter 16, Phaedon presents facts on the subject of Macedonia.
-Tito’s partisans covet Macedonia led by General Vukmanovic.
-With the tolerance of the KKE, a Balkan Headquarters is created, subject to the equal participation of Greeks and Serbs, but it was not respected afterwards.
-At the end of 1943, the KKE consented to the creation of the Slavo-Macedonian People’s Liberation Front (SNOF).
-At the same time, the Bulgarians set up their own EMEO organization.
-Before 1943, there was no historical source for the existence of a Macedonian ethnic group.
-The KKE changed its position after 1974: There is no Slavic minority in Greece.
-There are bilinguals with a Greek conscience.
-The sermons of the 1903 Iliden revolution form an ideological basis of the current EMEO-DKMEE party in FYROM (now Northern Macedonia).
+Tito’s partisans are coveting Macedonia led by General Vukmanovich.
+With the acquiescence of the Greek Communist Party (GCP), a Balkan Command was created, on the condition of equal participation of Greeks and Serbs, but this was not subsequently respected.
+At the end of 1943 the GCP consented to the creation of the Slavo-Macedonian People’s Liberation Front (SNOF).
+In the same period, the Bulgarians created their own organization, EMEO.
+Before 1943, there is no historical source for the existence of a Slavo-Macedonian ethnicity.
+GCP changed its position after 1974: there is no Slavic minority in Greece.
+There are bilinguals with Greek national consciousness.
+The sermons of the 1903 Ilinden Revolution form the ideological basis of the current EMEO-DKMEE party in FYROM (now North Macedonia).
 One of the fighters of this revolution was Gotse Delchev, of Bulgarian origin.
-He was born in Kilkis in 1872 and was killed in battle with the Turks in Banitsa (Mountain region) of Serres in 1903.
-Today he is a common national hero in northern Macedonia and Bulgaria, where cities were named after him (Delchevo and Gotse Delchev, respectively).
-At the end of chapter 16, Phaedon notes: “We must not forget that the way out in the Aegean is the dream of all South Slavs and Bulgarians and not just Slavo-Macedonians”.
+He was born in Kilkis in 1872 and was killed in a battle with the Turks in Banitsa (region of Oreini) of Serres in 1903.
+Today he is a common national hero in northern Macedonia and Bulgaria, where towns are named after him (Delchevo and Gotse Delchev, respectively).
+At the end of chapter 16 Phaedon notes: “We must not forget that the route to the Aegean is the dream of all South Slavs and Bulgarians, not only of the Slavo-Macedonians”.

-The book consists of 257 pages and its contents are divided into 25 chapters.
-Here are 85 pages of selected photos accompanied by very informative explanations.
+The book consists of 257 pages and its content is divided into 25 chapters.
+85 pages of selected photographs accompanied by very informative explanations follow.

-Ananias Tsirabides, Emeritus Professor AUTh, Member of the Board of Directors of HARH
+Ananias Tsirambides, Professor Emeritus of the Aristotle University of Thessaloniki, Member of the Board of HARH